10-1-pursuit/lab-intro-to-sql-joins/README.md

 Choose Your Own Learning

 Rate your comfort and choose the matching activity
+I'm between hanging in there and feeling good.
+I could use more practice, but I notice that I can't do the first question because I struggle with building the query statement, but after seeing the solution to the first question I can solve the rest of the questions.

 | Rating |              What it means               |                                                                                                               What you should work on                                                                                                               |
 | :----: | :--------------------------------------: | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |